-Contents

-Introduction 04

-Fighting blindness 10

-Disability and inclusion 16

-Map highlights

-Neglected tropical diseases 24

-Our funding partners 28

-Finances 36

-Thank you 38

-What's next

-Contact us 43

-Our vision: Sightsavers' vision is of a world where no one is blind from avoidable causes and where visually impaired people participate equally in society.

-$\bigcirc$
+Contents Introduction 04 Fighting blindness 10 Disability and inclusion 16 Map highlights 22 Neglected tropical diseases 24 Our funding partners 28 Finances 36 Thank you 38 What's next 40 Contact us 43

-A message from our Chief Executive History was made in 2015, as the Millennium Development Goals were superseded by the Sustainable Development Goals (SDGs) at the UN General Assembly.
-The SDGs will form the bedrock of our work going forward, and I was privileged to be in New York to see them agreed.
-We had been campaigning for disability to be front and centre of these - working closely with other organisations.
+A message from our President

+History was made in 2015, as the Millennium Development Goals were superseded by the Sustainable Development Goals (SDGs) at the UN General Assembly.
+The SDGs will form the bedrock of our work going forward and Sightsavers has been campaigning for disability to be front and center of these - working closely with other organizations.
 The overall theme of 'leave no one behind', together with many references in the text and a requirement to disaggregate the data collected to show progress, all represented a massive step forward for people with disabilities.
 Neglected tropical diseases (NTDs) and universal health care were both also highlighted.

-We were pleased about some very positive coverage of our work on disability in the Mail Online.
-Last year saw the climax of the Global Trachoma Mapping Project - the largest infectious disease survey ever undertaken - as the 29th country was mapped and the project brought to a close.
+Last year also saw the completion of the Global Trachoma Mapping Project - the largest infectious disease survey ever undertaken - as the 29th country was mapped and the project brought to a close.
 We had a record year for NTDs, supporting the delivery of over 140 million NTD treatments both through our lead on major coalition grants and independently.
-I would particularly like to thank the UK Government and The Queen Elizabeth Diamond Jubilee Trust for their support in this.
+I would particularly like to thank USAID for their support.

 Our Million Miracles campaign continued to be a success, and we were able to fund a significant increase in cataract operations.
-Some of these were highlighted by Channel 4's Unreported World, which visited Malawi and filmed one of our programmes there.
-A video of Rose, a 14-year-old girl who saw herself for the first time as a result of a cataract operation, went viral through the Channel 4 website.
+One notable example was that of 14-year-old Rose Paolo of Malawi.
+A video of Rose seeing herself for the first time as a result of a cataract operation went viral through Upworthy with over 2.6 million views.

 There were challenges, though, as Ebola continued to wreak havoc in West Africa, although the position is now easing.
 We also lost a much-loved and respected member of staff in India, Vasant Shendye, to a hotel fire.
-We have named a programme in Uttar Pradesh in his memory.
-The year was strong financially with income (excluding gifts-in-kind) exceeding £60 million for the first time ever.
-I would like to thank all our donors who made this possible, and particularly those who left us legacies in their wills - it was a record year for legacy income in 2015.
-While there have been some negative media reports on fundraising this year, Sightsavers received no adverse comments in the press.
-We are keeping a close eye on the situation.
-We need to continue to ask for donations if we are to raise necessary funds to continue the critical work we are doing, but we never want our valued supporters to feel uncomfortable.
-We want them to feel proud of their support and we need to continue to work hard and listen to our supporters to get the balance right.
-People like Rose depend on us, and there are far too many like her still waiting. ( Infine Haspel Dr Caroline Harper CBE, Chief Executive, Sightsavers
+We have named a program in Uttar Pradesh in his memory.

+The year was strong financially with global income (excluding gifts-in-kind) exceeding \$90 million for the first time ever.
+I would like to thank all of our donors who made this possible.

+Adrian Poffley President, Sightsavers International, Inc.